On embeddings of homogeneous quandles: Main statements and their proofs

 \section{Main statements and their proofs}

-In this section, we give a necessary and sufficient condition for existence of an embedding of a quandle constructed from a quandle triplet $(G,H,\sigma)$ into a conjugation quandle of a group.
+In this section, we give a sufficient condition for the existence of an embedding of a homogeneous quandle into a conjugation quandle of a group.
+In particular, such an embedding and the target conjugation quandle can be described explicitly.